-We are excited to have our students and staff back for the start of another great school year, and I am grateful for the privilege of being able to serve our students, staff, and families as superintendent of this extraordinary school district.
+We are excited to have our students and staff back for the start of another great school year, and I am grateful for the privilege of being able to serve our students, staff, and families as superintendent of this outstanding school district.
 We are looking forward to a great school year ahead!

 Whether your family has been with our schools for a while or is enrolling for the first time, it is truly an exciting time to be a part of the Paulding County School District.
 If you look around the county, you will see signs of progress as we work to improve our schools as enrollment continues to grow.
 Our E-SPLOST (Education Special Purpose Local Option Sales Tax) is helping fund major construction and renovation projects across the district.
-Next school year we will open our 34th school, a new middle school in the northeast area of the county.
-A proposal to renew E-SPLOST for five years will go before voters on Nov.
-7, 2023, and will include new projects to keep up with capacity needs and repair ageing schools.
+We recently held a ribbon-cutting and grand-opening for our 34th school, Crossroads Middle School, a beautiful new facility in northeast Paulding that can accommodate more than 1,000 students.
+Additionally, we have renovation projects under way at schools throughout the county including Baggett, Northside, Poole and Roberts elementary schools, along with Moses Middle School.
+Earlier this year we opened a 20-classroom addition project at Burnt Hickory Elementary School, and a 40-classroom addition at North Paulding High School will open in just a few months.
+We are excited at all the progress that is taking place!